 Walking with sciatica is sometimes difficult or painful, or just not possible.

-But if you have sciatica, walking is one of the most effective forms of exercise as part of a physical rehabilitation program, and one of the easiest ways to avoid physical inactivity.
+But if you have sciatica, walking is must do.
+In fact, regular walking is the best thing you can do for sciatica pain relief and sciatic nerve treatment.
+Walking is the most not natural and effective form of exercise as part of a physical rehabilitation program, and the easiest ways to avoid physical inactivity.

 Just walking will not be enough to heal sciatica, but it is a big step towards healing, both literally and metaphorically.